-Your fee status can have big implications on your application process experience and your finances.
+Your university fee status can have big implications on your application process experience and your finances.

 Do you know, for sure, your fee status?